-Members who are policemen or fire fighters are eligible to retire with five years of service at age 65, with 10 years of police/fire service at any age or with 30 years of service at any age.
+Members who are policemen or fire fighters are eligible to retire with five years of service at age 65, with 10 years of police/fire service at age 55, with 20 years of police/fire service at age 50, with 25 years of police/fire service at any age or with 30 years of service at any age.
 All other members are eligible to retire with five years of service at age 65, 10 years of service at age 60, or with 30 years of service at any age.
 Any member who has the years of creditable service necessary to retire but has not attained the required age may retire at any age with a benefit actuarially reduced to the required retirement age.
-A retirement benefit under this section shall be reduced by 4% of the unmodified benefit for each full year that the member is under the appropriate retirement age.
+A retirement benefit under this section shall be reduced by 4% of the unmodified benefit for each full year that the member is under the appropriate retirement age, and an additional 0.33% for each additional month that the member is under the appropriate retirement age.
 Any option selected under this subsection shall be reduced by an amount proportionate to the reduction provided in this subsection for the unmodified benefit.
 These reductions shall be in effect for the remainder of the retiree and beneficiary's lifetime.